Saravanave/brain-app/README.md

-# React App Deployment on AWS EKS with CI/CD
+# React Brain App Deployment on AWS EKS with CI/CD

 This project demonstrates a robust Continuous Integration and Continuous Delivery (CI/CD) pipeline for deploying a React application to an Amazon Elastic Kubernetes Service (EKS) cluster using AWS CodePipeline, CodeBuild, and ECR.